Cape Town is a beautiful contradiction

 Officially discovered by the Dutch in the 1600s (though of course indigenous people were living here for much, much longer), the city was first a Dutch colony and a convenient pit stop for the spice traders en route to the east.
 Later we came under British rule.
 Independence came after that and as has been well documented – democracy, after a long period of Apartheid based politics.
 A visit to The Castle of Good Hope will give you a good idea of how far our city by the sea has come.

-You’ll love our spicy mix
+You’ll love Cape Town's spicy mix

 A cultural melange awaits